bartekpacia/garden/posts/cirrus_ci_is_the_best.md

 - It's not completely free for open-source, like GitHub Actions.
 The free plan is generous though - 10 000 CPU-minutes for Linux tasks or 500 minutes for macOS tasks (which always use 4 CPUs).
 [See pricing][cirrus ci pricing].

+- It's not priviliged like GitHub Actions, so you don't have access to `$GITHUB_TOKEN` automatically.
+Gotta generate that PAT.

 - For private personal repos, it costs $10/month (though I think it's a very fair price).
 For private org repos, it's $10/seat/month.